“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 6. Leverage AI and Machine Learning

-Artificial Intelligence and machine learning will help automate processes, which will gain deeper insights from call center data.
+Artificial Intelligence and ML will help automate processes, which will gain deeper insights from call center data.
 From this, businesses can:

 • Automate customer surveys for real-time feedback